Storytelling: A powerful wellness tool

 "...conveying messages and sharing accumulated knowledge and wisdom to help navigate and explain the world around us" (3)

 Narrative storytelling is a process that connects a series of events that surpasses a mere telling of facts - the key component is the ability to evoke emotions in the listener in a manner that engages them on a deeper and more meaningful level, enabling personal connection and reflection (4).
 It is a communication skill that we, as humans, have honed over centuries to create emotional connections at a visceral level, not merely an intellectual one (1,4).
+This emotional impact is not reliant on the truth of a story - our brain doesn't care.
+As a listener, we instinctively know when a tale is a good one, with characters to care about and a story that is engaging enough for us to have placed ourselves into the narrative (4,5).

 The practice of storytelling has a variety of connections to health and wellness.
 It not only imparts knowledge for mere safety and survival, but it can also aid in inclusive public health promotion and science communication, as well as contribute to social connectedness, intellectual wellness and psychological health.